riverbed/steelscript-appfwk/docs/analysis.rst

 * idenify related table definitions for columns and running additional queries
 * define custom table fields to allow run-time changes in behaviour by the user

-This section will walk you through the :py:class:`ClippedWaveTable` from the Wave sample plugin.
+This section will first walk you through the :py:class:`ClippedWaveTable` from the Wave sample plugin.
+Then the `Whois` plugin is presented to explain another way of how to utilize the :py:class:`AnalysisTable` features of App framework.

 :py:class:`ClippedWaveTable`
 ----------------------------